Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 You did not state what state or county you live.

 I have often heard that the ASPCA is available for low cost pet health care.
 However, I have never tried it.
 I did see on an episode of Animal Cops on Animal Planet, that a woman received low-cost care for her dog from the ASPCA.
-She did not have to give him up.
-She did not "just" adopt him.
-She lived in the city.
-I forget which one.
-But she took him in and they treated him.

 The following two links will give you some good information!